cb-geo/mpm-doc/user/compile/spack.md

 Run `spack spec -I mpm` to check if `spack` has picked up the required mpm packages.
 The specification file for the MPM code can be edited by typing `spack edit mpm` once you have a `mpm/package.py` file in the `myspack` repo.

-To compile install the code use `spack install mpm`.
+To compile and install the code use `spack install mpm`.